Your guide to juggling casual and freelance work

-Chances are you’re one of the almost 2.5 million Aussies in casual employment – juggling a mix of contract, volunteer or freelance jobs.
-Managing deadlines, looking after your mental wellbeing and ensuring you get paid on time can make things a bit of a struggle.
+Chances are you’re one of the almost 2.5 million Aussies in casual work – juggling a mix of contract, volunteer or freelance jobs.
+Managing deadlines, looking after your wellbeing and ensuring you get paid on time can make things a bit of a struggle.
 We get that.
-Since a few experts believe that these jobs – aka the ‘gig economy’ – is the new face of work, we want to help you embrace it and feel empowered to make a living in whatever way is right for you.
+Since a few experts believe that these jobs – aka the ‘gig economy’ – is the new face of work, we want to help you guide you through this new landscape and help you make the most of it.

 Hang on, what exactly is the gig economy?

-According to Wired, the gig economy gets its name from each piece of work being an individual 'gig' – generally, temporary, short-term or one-off jobs.
+The gig economy basically just means a new work situation where all your jobs are temporary, short term, or one off ‘gigs’.
 These jobs are normally paid per piece — for instance, a set rate to deliver a package, or to drive or deliver a passenger or an item.
 Gig jobs tend to be flexible, so most gig workers find themselves juggling a mix of different types of jobs.
-This can be great if you’ve got a few different skill sets, or if you’re splitting your time between work and study.
+This can be great if you’ve got a few different skills, or if you’re splitting your time between work and study.

 Feeling stressed is no way to live – but when you’re juggling a few different projects, or racing between work and school, it can be easy to fall into a stress spiral.
 These tips will help you take control of your workload and will hopefully keep panic at bay.

 - Make a ‘to do’ list.
-This can be in a fancy notebook or on the back of your hand, but keeping a short list where you can see it will help unclutter your mind and keep you across everything you have to get done.
+This can be in a fancy notebook or , but keeping a short list where you can see it will help unclutter your mind and keep you across everything you have to get done.

 - Keep your space tight.
 If you’re doing deliveries, having a designated spot for your gear or uniform can make getting out the door easier.
 Or, if you work at a desk, keeping things neat and grouped together by job will really help.